-In this section, we construct a basic model without time and generations.
+We start out by constructing a basic model without time and generations.
 Consider an economy with a finite set of regions, R (the number of regions is r).
 The economy consists of one differentiated goods sector characterized by monopolistic competition following Dixit and Stiglitz (1977).